asset-group/asset-group.github.io/_projects/forensics.md

 ---
-title: (IoT) Cybercrime and Forensics
+title: Human Factors in Security and Forensics

 description: |
  <p style="text-align:justify">
- Design methodologies for systematic (IoT) Cybercrime investigations and Forensics.
+ Design methodologies for systematic (IoT) User risk assessment, Cybercrime investigations and Forensics.
  </p>
 people:
   - yeeching
   - mayank
   - davis
   - louisa
+	- yustynn

 layout: project
 last-updated: 2023-03-09
 ---
 <p style="text-align:justify">
 Emerging technologies such as IoT and smart city infrastructure (SCI) entice adversaries and cybercriminals to execute cyber-attacks and commit criminal acts on these modern infrastructures.
 Given the borderless nature of cyber attacks, varying levels of understanding of emerging systems (such as SCI and IoT) and ongoing investigation workloads, law enforcement agencies and investigators are hard-pressed to respond to these kinds of cybercrime.
 In this